multipages/multipages/README.md

 in there you can require it and return, then, the plugin will throughout the array of datas and generate all `@product` pages, see below the result and then an example of **data** file.

-> Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders
+:red_circle: Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders

 ```
 dist